The general position avoidance game and hardness of general position games: The avoidance game played on lexicographic products

 We need the following lemma which was proved as a claim within the proof of Theorem 4.3 in~\cite{klavzar-2021e}. \begin{lemma} Let $G$ be a connected graphs, $n\ge 1$, and $S\subseteq V(G\circ K_n)$.
 Then $S$ is a maximal general position set of $G\circ K_n$ if and only if $S= S_G \times V(K_n)$, where $S_G$ is a maximal general position set of $G$. \end{lemma}

 \begin{theorem} If $G$ is a connected graph and $n\ge 1$, then B wins the $\gp$-avoidance game on $G\circ K_n$ if and only if B wins the $\gp$-avoidance game on $G$ and $n$ is odd. \end{theorem}

 \proof Suppose first that $n$ is odd and B wins the $\gp$-avoidance game on $G$.
 We will show that B can win the game on $G\circ H$ using the following strategy.
 Suppose first that A selects a vertex $a_i$ from a $K_n$-layer from which no vertex was played earlier.
-If there exists a vertex $x$ such that no vertex from its $K_n$-layer has been played yet and $\pi_G(x)$ is an optimal reply of B to the move $\pi_G(a_{i})$ of A played in $G$, then B selects $b_{i} = x$.
+If there exists a vertex $x$ such that no vertex from its $K_n$-layer has been played yet and $\pi_G(x)$ is the reply of B to the move $\pi_G(a_{i})$ of A played in $G$ according to the winning strategy of B in $G$, then B selects $b_{i} = x$.
 Otherwise B replies with an arbitrary vertex from some $K_n$-layer in which at least one vertex has already been played.
 Suppose second that A selects a vertex $a_i$ from a $K_n$-layer from which at least one vertex was played earlier.
 Then again B replies with an arbitrary vertex from some $K_n$-layer in which at least one vertex has already been played.
 Since B wins the $\gp$-avoidance game on $G$, the described strategy ensures that by the end of the game, vertices from an odd number of $K_n$-layers will be played.
 Moreover, in view of Lemma~\ref{lemma:3.15b}, all the vertices from these layers will be played.
 Since $n$ is odd, the total number of vertices played by the end of the game will be odd, meaning that A will play the last move and hence B will win the $\gp$-avoidance game on $G\circ K_n$.

 It remains to prove that in the other cases A has a winning strategy.
 If $n$ is even, then it follows from Lemma \ref{lemma:3.15b} that an even number of vertices will be played during the game.
 This shows that A wins the game on $G\circ K_n$.
-On the other hand if A wins on $G$, then A starts the game by choosing a vertex $a_1$ with $\pi_G(a_1)$ as optimal start vertex in $G$.
+On the other hand, if A wins on $G$, then A starts the game by choosing a vertex $a_1$ such that $\pi_G(a_1)$ is the starting vertex according to the winning strategy of B in $G$.
 Then A follows a strategy parallel to the strategy of B from the first paragraph to win the game on $G\circ K_n$.

 We next give a sufficient condition on $G$ which guarantees that A wins the $\gp$-avoidance game on $G\circ H$.